KrzysztofBudkiewicz/Portfolio/README.md

 ## About me

+Engineer with 5 years of experience in the automotive industry.
+I graduated from full-time studies at the Poznań University of Technology with a master's degree in mechanics.
+In my job, I am responsible for finding bugs, errors and irregularities in the technical documentation.
+I am responsible for creating tasks for constructors based on the client's wishes and then I check their compliance in technical terms.

 I am an organized, responsible and thorough person.
 I pay attention to the smallest details.
-I also have highly developed analytical skills due to my previous position.
+I also have highly developed analytical skills due to the nature of my work.

-I graduated from full-time studies at the Poznań University of Technology with a master's degree in mechanics.
-In my job, I am responsible for finding bugs, errors and irregularities in the technical documentation.
-I also verify the correctness of the created design changes based on the client's special wishes.

 Recently, I started to be interested in software testing and working with SQL databases.
 I would like to deepen this knowledge and develop my technical skills.
 I am intensively learning new techniques and tools.
 I participate in online courses, webinars, deepen my knowledge in private groups on social networks and work with applications and databases dedicated to educational purposes.